Sponsored

 If you want to fix the error and not visually inspect the thickness of your own pads, you can buy new sensors or do the @nibble reset.
 We couldn’t get the last step of nibble’s process to take.
 But that’s worth a try too if you want to keep your brake pad sensors.

-To me this is one less thing to worry about.
-Wiring them together worked beautifully
+To me this is one less thing to worry about - wiring them together worked beautifully

 70198381849__13002C0B-C012-4C30-824D-EC6D05BDC308.jpeg